hebedesignz/world-time-slider/privacy-policy.md

 ## Overview

-Worldtime Table is that lets you compare multiple timezones using a draggable slider.
+Worldtime Table lets you compare multiple timezones using a draggable slider.
 We are committed to protecting your privacy.
 This policy explains what data the extension does and does not collect.

 ## Data Collection